 Problem Statement: The Environmental Protection Agency rules allow for PCB to be present as a inadvertently produced by-product of manufacture.
 Diaryl (yellow, red, orange) and phthalocyanine (green, blue) pigments can contain PCB.
-The production of yellow pigment alone results in 1.5 million tons a year of PCB being introduced to the global environment.
+The production of pigments alone results PCB being introduced to the global environment.
 A regulatory incentive is needed to produce PCB-free pigments.

 Partner Organizations:

-Spokane River Stewardship Partners
+Inland Empire Paper Co. - Spokane River Stewardship Partners

 Department of Ecology